wacncontent/Mooncake-tools/README.md

 ## Mooncake tools

-This repo contains some tools that used in daily work, they are:
+This repo contains some tools that used in daily work, each folder contains detailed README.md.

+> Note: run `dos2unix file-list.txt` to convert file format from windows to linux when command has to read file list.
+> Since Windows and Linux has different ending character, it's necessary to to that.

 1. ACOM-Report: ACOM monthly report generation tool.
 2. KPI: ACN monthly KPI report tool.
 3. Lines-Changed: ACN git repo lines and files changed tool.
 4. selenium: ACN webpage component.
+5. DeleteState: Check ACN delete state in ACN repo.
+6. MoonCake Scanner: Scan ACN/PPE for broken links

+    > Current pool threads are 200, you could change it to different value to suit your PC.
+    > `pool = mp.Pool(200)`
-5. Tools: bash script tools to help finish work above.
+6. Tools: bash script tools to help finish work above.

-Each folder contains detailed README.md.

-> Note: run `dos2unix file-list.txt` before every command since the ending character in windows and linux are not the same and will cause different result.

 Thanks!